GreenDelta/openLCA2-manual/src/prod_sys/model_graph.md

 - **Open in editor: Process**: This option will lead you to the general information tab of the selected process.

+- _**New!**_ **Set analysis group**: This new function of openLCA 2.4 allows you to conveniently categorize your LCA product system results into various categories, such as the EN15804+A2 modules.
+Instead of setting up specific processes, you can easily group results.
+Check the [dedicated section](../res_analysis/res_analysis_groups.md) for details.

 - **Delete**: Removes not only the selected process but all the processes that are linked only to it.
 Here is an example of deleting the process "Printed wiring board".

     ![](../media/model_graph_delte_before.png)